 Liquids and gases trapped in the intestine can easily pass through the millions of tiny holes in activated charcoal, and this process may neutralize them.

-In a 2012 study, a small sample of people with a history of excessive gas in their intestines took 448 milligrams (mg) of activated charcoal three times a day for 2 days before having intestinal ultrasound examinations.
+2012 study, a small sample of people with a history of excessive gas in their intestines took 448 milligrams (mg) of activated charcoal three times a day for 2 days before having intestinal ultrasound examinations.
 They also took another 672 mg on the morning of the exam.

 The study showed that the examiners were able to see certain parts of some of the organs better with the ultrasound after the activated charcoal treatment.
 It said intestinal gas would have obscured these organs before the treatment.